Ideas That Bend: Caring for People with Profound Learning Disabilities

 Reflective diaries used by artists, carers and centre staff recorded the benefit / impact, transformative moments, and were used for learning and self-development.

 There has been a programme of knowledge exchange with rest of Cherry Road, the families, and wider stakeholders.

-The project learning review meetings and the reflective diaries then formed the bases of more in depth interviews by partners from Dundee University to articulate the improvement approach.
+The project learning review meetings and the reflective diaries then formed the basis of more in-depth interviews by partners from Dundee University to articulate the improvement approach.
 The report has been presented at a seminar to 50 students at Dundee University by Cherry Road Learning Centre managers.

 - What are the next steps?